 \section{General Construction for Frenet-IFE Basis on Triangles}

-The procedure described in the previous section for constructing a basis of $\mathcal{V}^m_\beta(K)$ uses a kind of monomial basis of $\mathbb{P}_m$.
-However, it is known that using monomial bases may lead to ill-conditioned computations, particularly when the polynomial degree becomes large.
-For example, using the basis $\{x^i\}_{i=0}^m$ to compute the $L^2$ projection onto $\mathbb{P}_m$ leads to a Hilbert matrix, whose condition number grows rapidly and is notoriously unfavorable for numerical approximation.
-In contrast, orthogonal polynomials bases, such as Legendre polynomials, often yield much better conditioned system due to intrinsic orthogonality and reduced numerical coupling among the basis functions.
-These considerations motivate the use of more general and computationally robust polynomial bases to construct a basis for the GC-IFE space $\mathcal{V}^m_\beta(K)$.
+It is known that monomial bases tend to produce ill-conditioned linear systems, particularly when the polynomial degree becomes large.
+For example, using the basis $\{x^i\}_{i=0}^m$ to compute the $L^2$ projection onto $\mathbb{P}_m$ leads to a Hilbert matrix, whose condition number grows rapidly and is notoriously unfavorable for numerical computation.
+In contrast, orthogonal polynomial bases, such as Legendre polynomials, often yield much better conditioned systems due to their intrinsic orthogonality and reduced numerical coupling among the basis functions.
+These considerations motivate the use of more general and computationally robust bases when constructing the GC-IFE space $\mathcal{V}^m_\beta(K)$.